Vegetable Cream Cheese Roll Ups (Extra Protein!)

 - In a medium sized mixing bowl, mix together cream cheese, chives, dill, parsley, black pepper, onion powder, and garlic powder until well combined.

-- Spread this mixture onto a Flatout ProteinUp CarbDown Wrap all the way to the edges in an even layer.
-Repeat on 4 wraps.
-Place cucumber slice on one end of roll (the shorter of the two sides), and then sprinkle all other vegetables evenly over cream cheese.
+- Spread one fourth of this mixture onto one of the Flatout ProteinUp CarbDown Wraps, in an even layer, all the way to the edges.
+Repeat on remaining 3 wraps.
+Place 1 cucumber strip on one end of each roll (the shorter of the two sides), and then sprinkle one fourth of the other vegetables evenly over cream cheese.
+Repeat for each roll.

-- Tightly roll up tortilla with the filling on the inside.
-Wrap in plastic wrap.
-Repeat until all tortillas are filled and rolled.
+- Tightly roll up Flatouts with the filling on the inside.
+Wrap each roll individually in plastic wrap.
+Repeat until all 4 Flatouts are filled, rolled, and wrapped in plastic.

-- Place wrapped rolls in fridge and chill for at least 1 hour before slicing into pinwheels about 1/2-inch thick and serving.
+- Place roll ups in fridge and chill for at least 1 hour before removing plastic wrap and slicing into pinwheels about 1/2-inch thick.
 Best served same day.

-Note: Chop your vegetables VERY – about 1/2 cup of each chopped vegetable is perfect!
+Chop your vegetables VERY small - about 1/2 cup of each chopped vegetable is perfect for all four rollups!

 Husband’s take: Honestly, I don’t even know if he tried them.
 Cream cheese isn’t really his thing.
 My dad, however, doesn’t like red bell peppers but he was devouring these!